great-expectations/great_expectations/docs/tutorials/getting_started/pick_your_deployment_pattern.rst

 Additional DataSources and Generators
 -------------------------------------

 Great Expectations plugs into a wide variety of Datasources, and the list is constantly getting longer.
-If you have an idea for a Datasource not listed here, please speak up in :ref:`the public discussion forum <https://discuss.greatexpectations.io>`__.
+If you have an idea for a Datasource not listed here, please speak up in `the public discussion forum <discuss.greatexpectations.io>`__.

 * :ref:`How to configure a Pandas/filesystem Datasource`
 * :ref:`How to configure a Pandas/S3 Datasource`